JiayingWu-work/jiaying/content/post/2021-05-26-working-with-dirty-data/index.md

-Some exhibitions have a format as $$location \rightarrow museum \rightarrow date$$ while some of them has a format as $$museum \rightarrow exhibition title \rightarrow date$$ Moreover, many objects (artwork) are matched (exhibited) to more than one exhibitions, which is pretty common in the art world as museums often borrow artworks from each other.
-So in the data, we would see each object have been exhibited in multiple museums and have all records in a same block, like shown object 2.
-Such situation makes the matching work harder than usual.
-So we need to separate and clean each strings first before working on specific exhibition title or date.
+Some exhibitions have a format as $$location \rightarrow museum \rightarrow date$$ while some of them has a format as $$museum \rightarrow exhibition title \rightarrow date$$ Moreover, many objects (artwork) are matched (exhibited) to more than one exhibition, which is pretty common in the art world as museums often borrow artworks from each other.
+So in the data, we would see each object has been exhibited in multiple museums and have all records in the same block like shown in object 2.
+Such a situation makes the matching work harder than usual.
+So we need to separate and clean each string first before working on a specific exhibition title or date.

 We have found a general pattern: most exhibition records have a `\\n` between them in each string.
 R package `stringr` is pretty helpful while we are working with dirty data.
 For example, we split these chucked strings according to the pattern `\\n`.